-Paramount's 2022 weighted average realized prices, before the settlement of financially settled commodity contracts, were \$6.24/Mcf for natural gas, \$117.42/Bbl for oil and \$107.66/Bbl for NGLs.
-Additional information respecting Paramount's financial commodity contracts is included in the 2022 Financial Statements and MD&A.
+Paramount's 2023 weighted average realized prices, before the settlement of financially settled commodity contracts, were \$3.04/Mcf for natural gas, \$93.69/Bbl for oil and \$90.08/Bbl for NGLs.
+Additional information respecting Paramount's financial commodity contracts is included in the 2023 Financial Statements and MD&A.

-Paramount's natural gas portfolio primarily consists of sales priced at Alberta, British Columbia, California, Chicago, Ventura and Eastern Canada markets, which are sold in a combination of daily, monthly, seasonal and fixed-price physical contracts.
+Paramount's natural gas portfolio primarily consists of sales priced at Alberta, British Columbia, Oregon and Eastern Canada markets, which are sold in a combination of daily, monthly, seasonal and fixed-differential physical contracts.

-Paramount ships a majority of its condensate and oil production on third-party pipelines for sale in Edmonton, Alberta, where volumes sold generally receive higher prices due to the greater diversity of potential purchasers.
-A minimal portion of the Company's production is sold at the lease when warranted by economic or operational factors.
+Paramount ships the majority of its condensate and oil production on third-party pipelines for sale in Edmonton, Alberta.
+A portion of the Company's production is sold at the lease when warranted by economic or operational factors.
 Sales prices for condensate and oil are based on West Texas Intermediate reference prices, adjusted for transportation, quality and density differentials.

-NGLs other than condensate are sold under a variety of contracts with prices based on the Edmonton market or based on weighted-average sales prices received by the purchaser, adjusted for transportation and fractionation.
+NGLs (consisting of propane, butane and condensate resulting from fractionation) are sold under monthly and long-term contracts with prices based on the Edmonton market, adjusted for transportation and fractionation.